Can You Really Have Viagra Headache?

 Having a caffeinated drink such as tea or coffee may help you reduce the intensity of Viagra headache and its duration.

-You should remember that caffeine can act as a diuretic, so it is important to take them in limited quantities.
+You should remember that caffeine can act as a diuretic, so it is important to take it in limited quantities.
 Drinking water after taking them may also be helpful.

 Painkillers